identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 - Any Authenticaiton Information claims like the user class of authentication (`acr`claim) or user methord of authentication (claim `amr` {{RFC8176}})
 - Any Authorization Information if applicable

 The resource provider has very few information about the client, mainly in the form of the `client_id` {{RFC8693}} claim.
+It falls short in several important circumstances, for instance, in [FAPI2.0-Security-Profiles] or [hl7.fhir.uv.smart-app-launch] regulated APIs when they require peculiar client authentication mechanisms to be enforced or transaction specific details to be present in the token.

 This document defines 4 new claims allowing to describe with more precise information the client and metadata on how it interacted with the authorization server during the issuance of the access token.
 It respects description of how to encode access tokens in JWT format.